Atlantis-Software/offshore-sql/README.md

 $ npm install mysql --save
 ```

-Oracledb is in beta ...
+Oracledb is currently in beta ...

-more become later
+More to come later

 ## Offshore Configuration